Looking Closely at the Growth Curve for Molson Coors Beverage Company (TAP)

 TAP’s Market Performance

-TAP stocks went down by -2.58% for the week, with a monthly drop of -10.06% and a quarterly performance of -24.16%, while its annual performance rate touched 22.73%.
-The volatility ratio for the week stands at 2.07% while the volatility levels for the past 30 days are set at 2.06% for Molson Coors Beverage Company.
-The simple moving average for the period of the last 20 days is -4.51% for TAP stocks with a simple moving average of -9.33% for the last 200 days.
+TAP stocks went up by 0.72% for the week, with a monthly drop of -6.60% and a quarterly performance of -17.39%, while its annual performance rate touched 34.20%.
+The volatility ratio for the week stands at 2.21% while the volatility levels for the past 30 days are set at 2.02% for Molson Coors Beverage Company.
+The simple moving average for the period of the last 20 days is -1.65% for TAP stocks with a simple moving average of -8.72% for the last 200 days.

 Analysts’ Opinion of TAP